 Yoga is medicine for the body, mind and soul.
-As we slow down, stretch, breath and relax, health follows suit.
+As we slow down, stretch, breath and relax, health and happiness follow suit.

 Ayurveda is well-being from the Ancients.
 It is a philosophy and includes treatments and yoga.

 Every thought and action contributes to our well-being, health & happiness.

 Every decision we make takes one of two paths: either contributing to our state of health and well-being or detracting from it.
 We control our minds and bodies, affecting how we benefit or harm ourselves.